isomerpages/moe-juyingsec/_2-key-information/Direct School Admission.md

 </tbody>
 </table>
 <p><strong>APPLICATION PROCEDURE:</strong>
-<br><strong>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from 7 May 2024, 11am to 3 Jun 2024, 3pm.
+<br><strong>Application for DSA-Sec can be submitted through the online DSA-Sec Portal and is free-of-charge.
 For more details, please refer to MOE website – <a rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/dsa-sec</a></strong>
 </p>
 <p><strong>Useful MOE weblinks</strong>
 </p>